This list is representative of the nature and number of electives offered each year.

 Professor Kevin Lane Keller

 The brands developed and invested in by a company over time are one of its most valuable assets.
-Recent years have seen a number of significant changes in the marketing environment: consumers have become much more informed, economies have experienced a severe recession, environmental concerns have heightened, and globalization has accelerated.
-This new marketing world puts greater pressure than ever on companies to manage their existing brands skillfully and leverage those assets intelligently in order to create successful new marketing opportunities.
+In branding, however, there is no doubt that the rules of the game are changing dramatically.
+Companies must opt for new branding practices and fresh thinking on how to operate and compete.
+Those that don't make the right adjustments will be left behind.
 Marketers must decide which practices they need to adopt, which they should stop, and which they should continue.
 What is essential in building and managing brands for long-term success in the new marketing world?
-Based on lectures, exercises, case discussions, and guest speakers, this mini-course offers the latest and most detailed thinking and practical insights into the art and science of branding.
+Composed of lectures, exercises, case discussions, and guest speakers, this advanced marketing mini-course offers the latest and most detailed thinking and practical insights into the art and science of branding.

 RESEARCH TO PRACTICE SEMINAR: TIME IN THE CONSUMER MIND (RTPCO)